helenaonsum/cse15l-lab-reports/labReport1.md

 **Step 2: Remotely Connecting**

 *I use macOS and therefore do not need to take the extra step of installing git.
-For those using Windows, you will have to install git and sett the default terminal to be `git bash` in VS Code.
+For those using Windows, you will have to install git and set the default terminal to be `git bash` in VS Code.
 These links will help with that process: [Git for Windows download](https://gitforwindows.org/), [How to use Bash on Windows in VS Code](https://stackoverflow.com/a/50527994)*

 1. Open a terminal in VS Code
   To open a new terminal, either use Ctrl/Command +, or select Terminal -> New Terminal from the menu bar (this is what I prefer to use)